 Foxit PDF Editor has a free 14-day evaluation and comes in Standard and Business versions.
 The Standard version has almost all the features that most businesses will need for a monthly fee.
 A perpetual license is available but doesn’t include future updates to the software.
 Overall, Foxit PDF Editor is an excellent candidate for the best Word to PDF converter available today.

 Wondershare PDFElement is a top-rated PDF conversion and editing tool.
 It supports all Microsoft Office formats but can convert from a wide range of image file types.

 The main toolbar in Wondershare PDFElement includes options for batch converting from Word documents and combining Word documents into a single PDF.
 The tools work well at creating an accurate representation of the Word document in PDF format, but we found that batch converting many large Word documents at a time could cause the program to stop responding.

 The PDFElement conversion tool also doesn’t have the immediate flexibility of Foxit PhantomPDF in terms of specifying margins, file permissions, and watermarks upon import.
 However, the robust set of batch processing tools does allow you to make batch changes to your PDFs after you’ve imported them.

-Wondershare PDFElement is available from $69/year for the most basic version, but you’ll need to pay $79/year for the Pro version that includes batch processing.
+Wondershare PDFElement is available for a yearly subscription, with different pricing options according to the number of features you want.
+The Pro version, for example, includes batch processing.
 Overall, it’s well worth considering, as its PDF editing tools are some of the most intuitive to use.

 Nitro Pro is a Windows-only desktop app for converting and editing PDFs.
 Its fast PDF creation can convert all Microsoft Office file types, WordPerfect, images, and HTML.